 Original Medicare pays for a lot when it comes to your healthcare.
-On top of the Medicare-approved amounts that are covered by the Federal Medicare program in the United States, you can enjoy having these additional Medicare benefits covered if you sign up for Medicare Supplement Plan G in Texas.
+On top of the Medicare-approved amounts covered by the Federal Medicare program in the United States, you can enjoy having these additional Medicare benefits covered if you sign up for Medicare Supplement plan G in Texas.

 · Initial pints of blood